 One very clever Nonna came up with a brilliant Christmas gift for her grandsons that we are definitely adding to Santa’s list for next year.
 It doesn’t involve toys, plastic moulds or batteries.
 And it’s something that the entire family can enjoy throughout the year.

 Meet the Adventure Box – a standard box filled with 12 brown paper envelopes, each labelled and decorated.
-In each envelope there is everything the family needs to enjoy a monthly activity.
+Each envelope contains everything the family needs to enjoy a monthly activity.

 One month it’s bowling and laser tag, complete with tokens to the gaming area.
 Another month it’s movie tickets.
 There’s a trip to the horse stables, spending money for a day at Disneyland and tickets to a ball game.